Lemon Law in PennsylvaniaGet detailed Vehicle History Report in 3 Easy Steps

-If the kink in your car has not been rectified after 3 attempts at repair, or if your vehicle slumbers out of service for a total of 30 days or more, you may be eligible for a replacement vehicle of the same value or a full refund.
+If the defect in your car has not been rectified after 3 attempts at repair, or if your vehicle slumbers out of service for a total of 30 days or more, you may be eligible for a replacement vehicle of the same value or a full refund.

-To initiate compensation, you need to alert the manufacturer of your intentions.
-If you are met with indifference or are completely brushed off, the Pennsylvania Automobile Lemon Law―under the backing of the state's attorney general―gives you the green light to launch a lawsuit.
+To initiate compensation, you need to alert the manufacturer of your intentions and allow them to attempt to repair your vehicle.
+If you are met with indifference or are completely brushed off, the Pennsylvania automobile lemon law―under the backing of the state's attorney general―gives you the green light to launch a lawsuit.

 To assure that the Pennsylvania automobile lemon law works in your favor, begin maintaining detailed records the moment you start having problems with your car.
 These documents will serve as your star witnesses should you go to court.
 To prove you've been sold a lemon, have ready: